-Nondeterministic concurrent linked lists were used to store the tree nodes.
+Non-deterministic concurrent linked lists were used to store the tree nodes.
 Each linked list node is a vector of tree nodes.
 Atomic variables were used to store link pointers.
 Threads and processes built different sections of the tree in parallel without any communication and updated a common distributed data structure which is the full kd-tree.
-Since the addition of tree nodes to the linked list is non-deterministic, it produced different orders of nodes for each execution.
-The concurrent data structure is linearizable and sequentially consistent.
+Since the addition of tree nodes to the linked list is non-deterministic, different storage orders for nodes are produced in each execution.
+However, the concurrent data structure is linearizable and sequentially consistent.
 Besides tree nodes, the current state of the partitioner was stored in two vectors which are smaller than the original dataset.
 This improved tree-building time by reducing the total size of memory accessed during partitioning and by improving cache reuse as shown in figure~\ref{Fig:kdtreep}.
 A vector of indices and a vector of co-ordinates contain the current snapshot of the tree.
 The input to the program is $N$ points each with $d$ co-ordinates, one unique id, and one weight value, along with $N$ unsigned integers, containing the ids of points.

 The implementation supports the following splitting hyperplanes :

 \begin{enumerate} \item Midpoint of the dimension of maximum spread : Geometric midpoint computed by determining the mean of minimum and maximum co-ordinate values along the dimension of maximum width. \item Exact Median of the dimension of maximum spread : Median computed by sorting the subset of co-ordinates along a dimension and choosing the middle value. \item Approximate Median of the dimension of maximum spread : Median computed by sorting a random subset of co-ordinates in a dimension and choosing the middle value. \item Approximate Median by Selection : Median computed by ranking a random subset of co-ordinates in a dimension and choosing the value with the median rank. \end{enumerate}